-It's worth noting that the OLED Model specifically has a LAN port in its dock for a better online connection when playing multiplayers.
+It's worth noting that the Switch OLED specifically has a LAN port in its dock for a better online connection when playing multiplayers.
 Meanwhile, the Switch Lite can only do a Wi-Fi connection.

-Unfortunately, while the Switch OLED Model's 64GB is double the internal storage space of the Switch Lite's 32GB, both capacities aren't that great.
-That only gives you room for about six large games on the bigger OLED and three larger games on the small Lite before you run out of room.
-You will need to purchase a microSD card to give yourself more room for the best Nintendo Switch games regardless of which Switch you choose.
+Unfortunately, while the Switch OLED's 64GB is double the internal storage space of the Switch Lite's 32GB, both capacities aren't that great.
+That only gives you room for about six large games on the bigger Switch OLED and three larger games on the small Switch Lite before you run out of room.
+You will need to purchase a microSD card to give yourself more space for the best Nintendo Switch games regardless of which Switch you choose.

-Nintendo has also made it possible to play more graphic intensive games on Switch using Nintendo Switch Cloud Streaming.
-This basically allows players to stream visually demanding games like Remedy Entertainment's Control or IO Interactive's Hitman 3 on Switch without needing to upgrade Switch hardware.
+Nintendo has also made it possible to play more graphic-intensive games on Switch using Nintendo Switch Cloud Streaming.
+This basically allows players to stream visually demanding games like Remedy Entertainment's Control, Square Enix's Kingdom Hearts 3, or Capcom's Resident Evil Village on Switch without needing to upgrade Switch hardware.
 You just need to have an internet connection to work, and games must currently be available to stream.

 Availability: Which Switch is easier to get?

 The Nintendo Switch has been a very popular device ever since it was first released.
-However, over the last two years, that interest has skyrocketed.
-It's not uncommon for these consoles to get snatched up super quick.
-That being said, in my own experience, I have tended to see the Switch Lite on store shelves more often than the larger Switch.
-The OLED Model is releasing alongside Metroid Dread on October 8, and preorders have repeatedly sold out within minutes each time.
-If you want the larger OLED Model, you'll have to snatch it up right away when you see it.
+However, over the last few years, that interest has skyrocketed.
+It's not uncommon for these consoles to get snatched up super quickly when in stock.
+That being said, in my own experience, I have tended to see the Switch Lite on store shelves more often than the larger Switch and Switch OLED.
+Nintendo has also stated that due to chip shortages the company has been unable to keep up with Switch demand.
+So if you want a Switch OLED, you'll have to snatch it up right away when you see it.